richardatval/www.yesproject.org/_posts/2018-06-06-hayley-s-yes-project-journey-to-employment.md

 She signed up to do YES Team's 12-week programme ran by the Princes Trust.
 During her time on the programme she went on a residential, took part in team building activities such as abseiling and raft building, fundraised, did community work and presented her experience to an audience in the final presentation.

-Hayley continued her YES Project journey in April 2017 by enrolling on the Get into Retail 4-week course where she gained work experience at Marks and Spencer.
+Hayley continued her YES Project journey in April 2017 by enrolling on the Get into Hospitals 4-week course where she gained work experience at Leicester Hospitals.

 As Hayley’s confidence and self-belief grew she got involved with more YES Project opportunities, such as a company tour at Ford and Slater.
 She also became a member of the youth leadership group.